Merkoba/Harambe/README.md

 ## Themes

-There are 10 themes to choose from.
+There are multiple color themes to choose from.

 To change it, change the `theme` config.